santoshx/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1FLCGettingStarted.md

-# Getting Started with Open Enclave on Windows with SGX1-FLC mode
+# Getting Started with Open Enclave on Windows for systems with support for SGX1 with Flexible Launch Control(FLC)

 ## Platform requirements

+Intel® X86-64bit architecture with SGX1 and Flexible Launch Control (FLC) support. (e.g. Intel Coffee Lake CPU) A version of Windows OS with native support for SGX features:
+- For server: Windows Server 2016
-- Windows client with windows 10 update august 2019 or Windows Server 2016
+- For client: Windows 10 64-bit version 1709 or newer
-- SGX1 capable system with Flexible Launch Control support.
-Most likely this will be an Intel Coffeelake system.
+- To check your Windows version, run `winver` on the command line.

 ## Install Git and Clone the Open Enclave SDK repo